tichihar/tichihar/README.md

 Email: tichihar@asu.edu

-Looking forward to talking with you soon":)
+Looking forward to talking with you soon :)